noblecosmic/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that encodes a string using rot13.
+Write a function that prints an integer.

-Prototype: char *rot13(char *);
+Prototype: void print_number(int n);
-You can only use if statement once in your code
+You can only use _putchar function to print
-You can only use two loops in your code
+You are not allowed to use long
-You are not allowed to use switch
+You are not allowed to use arrays or pointers
-You are not allowed to use any ternary operation
+You are not allowed to hard-code special values